treacherous-emperor/NevzatGazi/README.md

 - 🌱 I’m currently learning html-css and javascript.

-- 👀 I’m interested in books, psychology and nature.
+- 👀 I’m interested in front-end web Development, books, psychology and nature.

 - 📫 How to reach me: nevzatgaziozdemir@gmail.com